prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 	In all cases, the oral hearing shall be transmitted simultaneously in picture and sound to the court room.

-4. The presiding judge and the judges of the panel may provide a preliminary introduction to the action and put questions to the parties, to the parties’ representatives and to any witness or ex pert.
+4. The presiding judge and the judges of the panel may provide a preliminary introduction to the action and put questions to the parties, to the parties' representatives and to any witness or ex pert.

 5. Under the control of the presiding judge, the parties may put questions to the witness or expert.
 The presiding judge may prohibit any question which is not designed to adduce admissible evidence.